dialex/SlackBirthdayBot/README.md

-# B-DAY-BOP :tada: Birthday Slack Bot
+# B-DAY-BOP: Birthday Slack Bot

-The purpose of this bot is to post on your team's Slack channel on a colleague's birthday.
+The purpose of this bot is to post on your team's Slack channel on a colleague's birthday 🎂

 Every time you run the command `rake congratulate` the code will read some files, check who was born at that date, and send a push notification to a Slack channel.
 You need to create those configuration files, deploy this code to a server, and run that command based on a daily schedule.
 For that, I used Heroku and its Scheduler add-on.